solita/solita.github.com/rule-keeper/README.md

 ## Writing more checks

-You are welcome to create more validators and/or tag suggesters.
+You are welcome to create more validators and/or tag recommender.

 To create one, create function or class method with following signature: